oasis-tcs/csaf/csaf_2.1/prose/edit/src/guidance-on-size.md

     enumerate: C.6
 ---
 -->
-# Appendix C. Guidance on the Size of CSAF Documents
+# Guidance on the Size of CSAF Documents

 This appendix provides informative guidance on the size of CSAF documents.